 We are diligently working on a resolution, and members will be notified of any future agreement.
 The latest updates are always available on bcbsm.com/updates.

-Blue Cross notified subscribers who have someone enrolled in their plan that has used a Michigan Medicine southeast Michigan facility or provider in the last 36 months.
+Blue Cross notified subscribers who have someone enrolled in their plan that has used a Michigan Medicine Southeast Michigan facility or provider in the last 36 months.
 Outreach to impacted subscribers began on March 4, 2026.

 In many of our health plans, Blue Cross will only pay its approved amount for certain services on or after July 1, 2026: